 JENNIFER E. MICHAEL is a Member of the Firm in the Health Care and Life Sciences practice, in the Washington, DC, office of Epstein Becker Green.
-She focuses her practice on federal and state fraud issues, including anti-kickback, self-referral, false claims, and regulatory compliance.
+Her practice focuses on fraud and abuse and federal and state regulatory compliance.

 - Provides advice and written legal opinions on matters involving the federal anti-kickback statute, the physician self-referral law (Stark Law), the False Claims Act, and equivalent state fraud and abuse laws and regulations

-- Works with health care providers to structure compliant arrangements that promote care coordination and reflect the industry’s transition to value-based care
+- Works with health care entities to structure compliant arrangements that promote care coordination and reflect the industry’s transition to value-based care

-- Helps health care organizations design and implement corporate compliance programs, prepare OIG advisory opinion requests, and conduct internal investigations and voluntary self-disclosures
+- Helps clients design and implement corporate compliance programs, prepare OIG advisory opinion requests, and conduct internal investigations and voluntary self-disclosures

-- Represents health care providers in regulatory compliance matters arising under Medicare, Medicaid, and other third-party reimbursement programs
+- Represents health care entities in regulatory compliance matters arising under Medicare, Medicaid, and other third-party reimbursement programs

 Earlier in her career, Ms. Michael was an attorney in the Health Law practice of a national law firm.
 Prior to attending law school, she was a Supervising Senior Accountant and Certified Public Accountant at a Big 4 accounting firm.